Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 Scalapack packages in prior to the Siesta code.

 For OpenBLAS, it is straight forward after a while.
-However, the installation of Scalapack needs to go in a different way than CentOS.
+However, the installation of Scalapack needs to go in a different way.
-The scalapach-2.2.0 file is downloaded and expanded.
-At the BLACS/SRC directory, one type $ make (no option), and mpif90 is done automatically to genarate a part of libscalapack.a.
-The same is true for PBLACS/SRC and SRC for which one must have -fallow-argument-mismatch at the Makefile's $(FC) line and type $ make -i (the switch -i for ignoring mismatch signals).
+The scalapach-2.2.2 file is downloaded and expanded.
+At the top directory of SLmake.inc, two things "-fallow-argument-mismatch" for Fortran and "-Wno-implicit-function-declaration" for GCC are added.
+Then, TOOLS, SRC, PBLAS, BLACS and BLACS/INSTALL are done "$ make" automatically in these orders, to genarate libscalapack.a.
-The TOOLS directory is typed just like $ make.
-It is 10.7 MB for the latest libscalapack.a.
+It is 11.2 MB for the latest version of Debian 13 (Nov.
-\*) Good results of Debian 12, but serious errors at Scalapack's igsum2d_.c family of Debian 13 (Nov.
 2025).

 The arch.make file and mpifort for the MPI and OMP case are the followings (the upper half of the arch.make):